Buckwheat

 Overview

-Buckwheat has been a dietary staple across many cultures for centuries, valued as a versatile and hardy crop despite not being a true cereal grain.
-It features prominently in the culinary traditions of Eastern Europe, East Asia, and parts of South America, and has attracted renewed interest in Western health-oriented food discussions due to its gluten-free status and distinctive nutritional profile.
-This page is educational and does not recommend use for any condition.
+Buckwheat has been a dietary staple across many cultures for centuries, valued as a hardy, versatile crop despite not being a true cereal grain.
+It anchors the culinary traditions of Eastern Europe, East Asia, and parts of the Alpine and Atlantic regions, and it has drawn renewed attention in Western health-oriented food discussions for its gluten-free status and distinctive nutritional profile.
+Much of the scientific interest attaches to compounds it contains, especially the flavonoid rutin.

 What it is